editorconfig/editorconfig-core-js/README.md

 };
 ```

-Search to the `.editorconfig` from current directory to the root directory.
+Search for `.editorconfig` starting from the current directory to the root directory.

 Example: